 ...or the “lazy” method:

-Helpful hack: It’s perfectly safe (and hygienic) to throw your brush in the dishwasher or washing machine.
+Turns out, you can actually wash your brush in a dishwasher or washing machine cycle.
 (This method is for plastic brushes only, though; natural or wooden ones likely won’t survive.)
-To do it safely:

-Make sure to thoroughly remove any hair from the brush (this will protect the drain).
-If you go the dishwasher route, place your brush securely on the top rack.
-If you go the washing machine route, we recommend washing on a warm, normal cycle and throwing your brush in with a load of sheets or towels to protect it from banging around in the machine.
-Once the wash cycle is complete, remove your brush and let it dry, bristle-side down.
-(DO NOT put it in the dryer.)
+- If you go the washing machine route, we recommend washing on a warm, normal cycle and throwing your brush in with a load of sheets or towels to protect it from banging around in the machine.

 When should you replace your brush?